jphalimi/PythonForMIC/Doc/library/ast.rst

 .. function:: walk(node)

-   Recursively yield all descendant nodes in the tree starting at *node* (including *node* itself), in no specified order.
+   Recursively yield all child nodes of *node*, in no specified order.
 This is useful if you only want to modify nodes in place and don't care about the context.

 .. class:: NodeVisitor()